thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 On Linux, gettext is usually available through your package manager.

-On Windows, gettext utilites can be provided by the [Git for Windows](https://git-scm.com/download/) distribution, either by:
+On Windows, gettext utilities can be provided by the [Git for Windows](https://git-scm.com/download/) distribution, either by:

 1. using the gettext utilities within [Git Bash](https://www.atlassian.com/git/tutorials/git-bash),